Forficulidae

 Forficulidae is a family of earwigs in the order Dermaptera.
-There are more than 70 genera and 490 described species in Forficulidae.
+There are more than 70 genera and more than 500 described species in Forficulidae.

 Species in this family include Forficula auricularia (the European earwig or common earwig) and Apterygida media (the short-winged earwig or hop-garden earwig).

 Forficulidae was formerly considered a suborder of Dermaptera, Forficulina, but was reduced in rank to family and placed in suborder Neodermaptera.